kircherlab/hemoMIPs/README.md

 ### Barcode to sample assignment

 A two or three column tab-separated file is required with the sequencing barcode information.
 The sample name will be used throughout the processing and reporting.
-The barcode sequence is assumed to be in the first index read of the Illumina sequencing run (I1 FastQ read file for single index, I1 and I2 for double index).
-The pipeline can also handle double index designs.
-An example for the sample assignment file is provided below:
+If a two colum tab-separated file is provided, the sample barcode sequence is assumed to be in the first index read of the Illumina sequencing run (I1 FastQ read file).
+The pipeline can also handle double index designs where sequence combinations in the I1 and I2 files identify a specific sample.
+An example for the sample assignment files is provided below:

 Single Index
 ```
-#Seq1  Name
+#Seq  Name
 ACTGGTAGG	Plate_001_01B.2
 GCTCCAACG	Plate_001_01C.3
 GCGTAAGAT	Plate_001_01D.4